Guide summary

 - Next step

-- Return to the hub if the buyer problem is broader than value-tier laptop selection.
+- Return to the hub if the buyer problem is broader than budget laptop selection.

 Budget laptop buyer depth

-The public page can now help buyers avoid the common value-tier traps before comparing models.
+The public page can now help buyers avoid common budget laptop traps before comparing models.
 Exact product facts, current commercial output, media, and advanced schema stay blocked until evidence clears.

 Budget is a compromise map, not a single pick

-The page now separates value-tier Windows laptops, Chromebooks, thin-light value models, budget gaming machines, student use, and used/refurb caution paths.
+The page now separates budget Windows laptops, Chromebooks, thin-and-light affordable picks, budget gaming machines, student use, and used or refurbished caution paths.

 Windows vs Chromebook is workload-first